intona/json-parser/README.md

   which can report errors in a human readable way.
 (Consider you use JSON for a network API.
 You want to provide good error information to API users if e.g. a JSON object key is missing or has the wrong type.)
+- There are some optimization opportunities, but which probably would increase code size.
+(Such as the array/object item reorder copy.)

 License
 -------